 Want to Sponsor a Registrant?

-Teams can receive 25% off the regular prices when eight(8) or more register to attend one of our Baseball Clinics this season.
-Make sure to use 8Group25 promo code at check out if you believe you will qualify.
+Team Discount: Teams can receive $26 off the regular prices when six(6) or more register to attend one of our Baseball Clinics this season.
+Make sure to check Group Team Discount in the registration if you will qualify.
 No other discounts will be applied.
 Discounts cannot be applied after you register and pay.
-You will be charged 25% in April if fewer than eight (8) team members do not attend from your team.
+You will be charged $26 in April if fewer than six(6) team members do not attend from your team.